 Your account structure and settings affect whether SAML is available and how it applies to your accounts.

-This example shows the hierarchy for New Relic Partner accounts with master accounts and sub-accounts.
+This example shows the hierarchy for New Relic Partner accounts with parent accounts and child accounts.

-Here is an example of how accounts and sub-accounts inherit the SAML SSO configuration.
+Here is an example of how accounts and child accounts inherit the SAML SSO configuration.

 SAML SSO configuration